2013 Bomet local elections

 Local elections were held in Bomet County on 4 March 2013 to elect a Governor and County Representatives.
 Under the new constitution, which was passed in a 2010 referendum, the 2013 general elections were the first in which Governors and members of the County Assemblies for the newly created counties were elected.
-They will also be the first general elections run by the Independent Electoral and Boundaries Commission(IEBC) which has released the official list of candidates.
+The elections were also the first general elections to be run by the Independent Electoral and Boundaries Commission(IEBC) which released the official list of candidates.

 Gubernatorial election

 Prospective candidates

 The following are some of the candidates who have made public their intentions to run: